Identity, Student Engagement, and Access Scholarships

 - Travel costs affiliated with a study abroad experience

-Note that this is not funding meant for short-term professional development opportunities such as a conference or weekend retreat.
+This is not funding meant for short-term professional development opportunities such as a conference or weekend retreat.

 As a required component of receiving these scholarships, students will be expected to submit a thoughtful 2-3 page reflection at the culmination of the experience.
 The reflection paper should address how the experience (such as study abroad, internship, or research) enhanced their leadership, professional or academic goals, accompanied by 2-3 images* that encapsulate the experience.
 Please note that this reflection may be shared with others in the community.
 Students will also be expected to support ISEA efforts to enhance future participation in these programs or grants, such as sitting on a panel, hosting a TED talk on their experience, and/or promoting resources via a social media campaign, as their schedule allows.